xudeng22/sc_sncn_ethercat_drive/module_canopen_interface/doc/index.rst

         USED_MODULES = config_motor lib_bldc_torque_control lib_can lib_canopen module_adc module_biss module_board-support module_canopen_interface module_controllers module_filters module_flash_service module_gpio module_hall module_misc module_motion_control module_network_drive module_position_feedback module_profile module_pwm module_qei module_reboot module_rem_14 module_rem_16mt module_serial_encoder module_shared_memory module_spi_master module_watchdog

     .. note:: Not all modules will be required, but when using a library it is recommended to include always all the contained modules.
 This will help solving internal dependency issues.

-2. Include the Network Drive Service header **network_drive_service.h** in your app.
+2. Include the Network Drive Service header **canopen_interface_service.h** in your app.
 3. Properly instantiate an **EtherCAT Drive Service**.
 For that, first you will have to fill up the Profiler configuration and provide channels/interfaces to the EtherCAT, Hall, Encoder, GPIO, Motor Control and Control Loop Services.

     .. code-block:: c